If you want to start producing cannabis at home, you must take care of all aspects of cultivation yourself.

 Soil contains many organisms that help flowers absorb nutrients by making them available to plants through their roots.

-In an indoors grow place, we have to take over these functions.
+When growing weed indoors, we have to take over these functions.

 We need to provide our plants with nutrients, light, air and water.